 “How the hell did you get that job, you incompetent asshole.
 My grandmother could do a better job, and she’s dead.”

 They are at least STRAIGHT with you.

-8) Just thought of another one: Greeks know how to drink alcohol in a civilized fashion.
+The Best of Greece: Greeks know how to drink alcohol in a civilised fashion

 No, you will NOT see your ‘average’ teen or person in their 20’s rolling around drunk in the street, spoiling for a fight and thinking it’s hilariously funny.